 This plugin provides a developer tool panel on WordPress.
 You can enable database queries, PHP errors, HTTP API calls, hooks & actions, stop editor blocks, enqueued scripts & stylesheets, and more.

 You can also perform a more robust debug using a premium tool such as New Relic.
-This app will help you to monitor the user experience, map your WordPress architecture, analyze and improve the site’s performance, and detect anomalies before they happen.
+This app will help you to monitor the user experience, map your WordPress architecture, find broken permalinks, analyze and improve the site’s performance, and detect anomalies before they happen.

 All of those features will help you to gather data for troubleshooting so you can provide the best possible visitors’ experience.
 You can trial New Relic for 14-day free.